nautechsystems/nautilus_trader/README.md

 We strive to maintain a stable, passing build across all branches.

-- `master:` Reflects the source code for the latest released version
+- `master`: Reflects the source code for the latest released version
-- `nightly:` Contains experimental features, merged from the `develop` branch daily or as needed
+- `nightly`: Contains experimental features, merged from the `develop` branch daily or as needed
-- `develop:` Very active with frequent commits and may include experimental features
+- `develop`: Very active with frequent commits and may include experimental features

 Our roadmap aims to achieve a stable API for version 2.x (likely post-Rust port).
 Once we reach this milestone, we will implement a formal release process, including deprecation